 Reproduction for dolphins varies from seasonal to year-round.
 In various species, seasonal reproductivity is related to geographical distribution.

-Dolphins reach sexual maturity at different ages depending on gender and geographical location.
-A male dolphin can reach sexual maturity anywhere from 10-15 years of age whereas a female dolphin can reach sexual maturity anywhere from 3 to 13 years of age.
+Dolphins reach sexual maturity at different ages, depending on gender and geographical location.
+A male dolphin can reach sexual maturity anywhere from 10-15 years of age, whereas a female dolphin can reach sexual maturity anywhere from 3 to 13 years of age.

 Sexual maturity in dolphins is more of a function of size rather than age.

 Dolphin milk is very thick in consistency due to its high fat concentration.
-To learn more about how dolphins breastfeed check out my other article, How Do Dolphins Breastfeed Underwater?.
+To learn more about how dolphins breastfeed, check out my other article, How Do Dolphins Breastfeed Underwater?

-Do Dolphins Breathe Air?
+Do Dolphins Breathe Oxygen?